|

 Formal

-Danish and Anglo-Saxon spheres of
+and Anglo-Saxon spheres of control, dividing the country into the Danelaw,

-control (the Danelaw, which is controlled in the south from
+which is controlled in the south from

-East Anglia, and Wessex, which incorporates half of
+and Wessex, which incorporates half of

 Mercia, south

-and west of Watling Street).
+and west of Watling Street.
 The treaty defines the boundaries of both

 kingdoms and makes provision for peaceful relations between the two peoples. |